sillsdev/khmer-character-specification/specification.md

 See [Appendix F](#OrthographicComparisonCharts) for a side by side comparison of the characters existing in Khmer and each ethnic language.

-The following sections has a list of characters used in each ethnic minority language if the form of table where the orthographic characters are in the first row, phonemic representations corresponding with the orthographic characters in the second row and the unicode code points in the third row.
+The following sections have a list of characters used in each ethnic minority language.
+The tables below show the orthographic characters in the first row, phonemic representations corresponding with the orthographic characters in the second row and the unicode code points in the third row.

 ### 9.1.
 Bunong